 For over 20 years, Green Building Council of Australia's purpose has been to lead the sustainable transformation of the built environment.
-As we look ahead, our 2022-2025 strategy shares the areas we'll focus on to address the global risks that climate change presents.
+Our 2022-2025 strategy sets out our plan for addressing the global risks that climate change presents.

 We focus our work through four key pillars which support our vision of healthy, resilient and positive places:

 We rate the sustainability of buildings, fitouts and communities through Australia's largest national, voluntary, holistic rating system - Green Star.

 We educate industry, government practitioners and decision-makers, and promote green building programs, technologies, design practices and operations.

 We advocate policies and programs that support our vision and purpose.